kefah123/SATpractice/README.md

  This program is a practice vocabulary examination based on common SAT words.
 Out of the 1000 most common SAT words, the 300 most difficult words were scraped from https://www.vocabulary.com/lists/191545 using the python script scraper.py.
 The script parses through all of the data, creates an sqlite3 database called dictionary.db and saves to a table two fields: word and definition.
-The c++ program practice_test.cpp opens this database and stores the data in two vectors.
+The c++ program practice_test.cpp calls the python script and then opens the database and stores the data in two vectors.
 It allows the user to choose the number of questions they would like to attempt, then generates a set of random multiple choice questions.
 After answering all of the questions, the user's score and time taken is displayed.